acjh13/acjh13.github.io/_pages/about.md

 author_profile: true
 ---

-Hi all, my name's Andrew and I'm a Game Producer / Project Manager based in Singapore.

-I'm a Graduate from DigiPen Institute of Technology, Singapore with a **BSc.
+Hi all, I'm a Game Producer / Project Manager based in Singapore and a Fresh Graduate from DigiPen Institute of Technology, Singapore with a **BSc.
 Computer Science & Game Design**.

 I have a passion for Creative Production & Project Management and am currently working at [Lionfish Studios](https://lionfish-studios.com/) as a Junior Game Producer.